 Below are the courses available from the AUMAT subject code.
-Select a course to view the available classes, additional class notes, class times, and textbooks.
+Select a course to view the available classes, additional class notes, and class times

 Review of the mathematical background essential to success in Elementary Calculus I, as well as an introduction to some of the central concepts of calculus.
 Review topics include polynomials, rational expressions, exponents and logarithms, the real number line, the Cartesian plane, trigonometry, and functions and their graphs.
 Prerequisites: Mathematics 30-1.
 Note: Normally offered as a nine-week course in the latter portion of the first term.
 Students with unsatisfactory performance through the first four weeks of AUMAT 110 may be permitted to withdraw from that course and register in the next offering of AUMAT 101.
 Students obtaining credit in in AUMAT 101 are strongly encouraged to attempt the next offering of AUMAT 110.
 Not open to students with credit in AUMAT 110 or 116, and normally not open to a student with credit in Mathematics 31.
 The course does not count toward the major in Mathematics and Physics or the minor in Mathematics.

 Elementary number theory, numeration systems, number systems, sets, logic, and elementary probability theory.
 Prerequisite: Mathematics 30-1 or 30-2, or consent of the instructor.
 Notes: The course does not count toward the major in Mathematics and Physics or the minor in Mathematics, nor may it be used for credit towards a B.Sc. degree.
 Credit may not be obtained for AUMAT 107 if credit has already been obtained for AUMAT 250.